stappersg/vBook/src/tuto/0/antivirus.md

 };
 ```

-The the receiver's socket must be enabled in the `/etc/vsmtp/vsmtp.toml`.
+The receiver's socket must be enabled in the `/etc/vsmtp/vsmtp.toml`.

 ```toml
 # -- /etc/vsmtp/vsmtp.toml